-The site synopsis for Mongan Bog SPA describes recent and ongoing usage of the site by Greenland White-fronted Goose as follows:
+The site synopsis for Mongan Bog SPA describes recent and ongoing usage of the site by Greenland Whitefronted Goose as follows:

 "Mongan Bog is one of the raised bogs that was traditionally used as a feeding/roosting site by small numbers of the River Suck population of Greenland White-fronted Goose.
 These birds utilise the callows near the mouth of the Suck to Shannonbridge and as far as Clonmacnoise.
-The numbers of Greenland White-fronted Goose using this part of the range was always small (peak count of 26 in 1984/85) and geese have not been recorded using the site in recent years - the last record was 11 individuals in 1989/90"26.
+The numbers of Greenland White-fronted Goose using this part of the range was always small (peak count of 26 in 1984/85) and geese have not been recorded using the site in recent years - the last record was 11 individuals in 1989/90"24.

-The suitability of the proposed decommissioning site and trends for Greenland White-fronted Geese within the Middle Shannon Callows SPA and River Suck Callows SPA has been described in Section 3.1.1.3 above.
-At its closest point, Bunahinly-Kilgarvan Bog is located to within 5km of Mongan Bog SPA; i.e. within the core foraging range (8km) for this species.
-Although, the vast cutover bog habitats and adjoining marginal habitats are unsuitable to sustain ongoing foraging or roosting of Greenland White-fronted Goose flocks, they may interact with the proposed decommissioning site via overflying or temporary staging during migration.
+The suitability of the proposed decommissioning site and trends for Greenland White-fronted Geese within the Middle Shannon Callows SPA and River Suck Callows SPA has been described in Section 3.1.1.2 and Section 3.1.1.4 above.
+The proposed rehabilitation works footprint at Blackwater Bog are located >1km south of Mongan Bog SPA; i.e. within the core foraging range (8km) for Greenland White-fronted Geese.
+Although, the vast cutover bog habitats and adjoining marginal habitats are unsuitable to sustain ongoing foraging or roosting of Greenland White-fronted Goose flocks, they may interact with the proposed rehabilitation site via overflying or temporary staging during migration.
+In addition, the extensive wetland habitats may also provide suitable habitat for these species.
 Such interactions are unlikely to be frequent, if any and will not result in impacts of such magnitude that would contribute significant negative effects to the Greenland White-fronted Goose population of Mongan Bog SPA.
-Therefore, Greenland White-fronted Geese associated with the River Suck Callows SPA are excluded from potential adverse effects from the proposed decommissioning and rehabilitation works..
+Therefore, Greenland White-fronted Geese associated with Mongan Bog SPA are excluded from potential adverse effects from the proposed decommissioning and rehabilitation works.

-26 https://npws.ie/sites/default/files/protected-sites/synopsis/SY004017.pdf
+24 https://npws.ie/sites/default/files/protected-sites/synopsis/SY004017.pdf